 I work in the medium of stoneware clay and make hand-built pottery, sculpture, hamsas, ornaments, masks, and a variety of other forms.

-Self-taught artist on the autism spectrum.
-I like monsters, insects, weird animals, body horror, horror comedy, Halloween decorations, fast food mascots, kitsch – and all of these creep into my work, but there’s really no overarching theme.
-I feel like I'm frantically birthing as many clay monstrosities out into the world as I can.
+I’m a self-taught autistic artist working in my medium for over twenty years.
+I like monsters, insects, weird animals, body horror, folk horror, horror comedy, horror in general, Halloween decorations, fast food mascots, kitsch – all of these creep into my work, but there’s really no overarching theme.